 I am not sure what it is about steelhead fishing that intrigues me, along with so many others anglers.
 Maybe it’s the fact that you will often never catch as many steelhead as you want or hope for that really plays a huge role in how incredibly awesome it is when you do catch one.

-I suppose it’s the challenge.
-It’s similar to hunting for me but sometimes it seems with even lower odds.
+I suppose the reason people love fishing for steelhead so much is because of the challenge these awesome fish offer.
+It’s similar to hunting for me, but sometimes it seems with even lower odds.
 There has to be a fish in the river, you have to have the right fly/color, you have to have the right presentation (the most important part) and you have to capitalize on the opportunity if all of the above align and get the fish pinned.
 Then, the fight ensues…a fight in which you may very well lose.

 Often time’s fish are lost within the first 10 seconds.
 Just long enough for you to realize there was one out there and it was real and to warm you up for an instant and keep you fishing all day with an added confidence that it could happen at any time.
 The worst is when they come off right at your hands, you were going to let him go anyway but just wanted to admire him for a second as you pop the hook out.

 OUTDOORS INTERNATIONAL is your go-to source for the best fishing in the world!

 We’re confident that anyone who books our Alaska steelhead fishing trip will have an unforgettable experience.
 This trip is for any skill level and offers great indicator fishing and spey fishing.
 Anglers can expect to catch fish and that is unheard of in the world of steelhead fishing!
 These guys really care about the fishery in which they fish and are excited to show off what they have to offer.
 The group of guides here are experienced and willing to help teach new anglers.
 The equipment provided, accommodations, and level of service is top notch.